markkachai/Citi-Bike-Case-Study/README.md

 ---

-This multiple linear regression model allows us to predict demand for certain stations
+This multiple linear regression model allows us to predict daytime and evening demand on a particular day in the future for our chosen stations:

 - Example of predictions made for one of our five chosen stations on a particular day in the future (May 1, 2019)
 ```R